nextcord/nextcord/docs/migrating_2.rst

 Voice Changes
 ^^^^^^^^^^^^^^^^^
-:class:`VoiceClient` got different breaking changes and Voice Recording support.
-For Voice Recording see whats new In Order of making clear what is about recording and what about playing the following names changed
+:class:`VoiceClient` got different breaking changes and Voice Listening support.
+For Voice Recording see whats new In Order of making clear what is about listening and what about playing the following names changed

 Before: ::